Mark Hutchens, M.D.

 She has an undergraduate degree in bioengineering from Texas A&M University.

 Timothy Vachris, M.D

 He went on to earn his Medical Degree from the University of Texas at Houston in 2005.
 He completed his residency in Family Medicine at Memorial Southwest Family Medicine Residency in Sugarland, TX.
 While in residency, he developed an interest in Sports Medicine, and helped with the care of the athletes at the University of St. Thomas.

 After residency, he moved to Rancho Cucamonga, California to complete a primary care sports medicine fellowship at Kaiser Permanente in Fontana, California.
 While in Southern California, Dr. Vachris provided sports medicine coverage as team physician for Claremont McKenna College, Cal State University, San Bernardino, and Los Osos high school.

 He is a family and sports medicine physician at Texas Sports & Family Medicine.
 He is Team Physician for McCallum High School.
 He is a Clinical Assistant Professor for the Department of Family Medicine for UTMB.
 He also covers the non-surgical Sports Medicine Clinic at Dell Children’s Hospital.
 He was a Team Physician for the University of Texas Athletics Program from 2009-2014.

-Outside of medicine, Dr. Vachris enjoys running, watching movies, playing with his two boxers, and most importantly, spending time with his growing family.
-He and his wife Amy, have twin four year old boys, a two year old son, and are expecting their first girl.
+Outside of medicine, Dr. Vachris enjoys running, watching movies, playing with his two boxers, and most importantly, spending time with his wife and 4 children.

 Brianna Rinaldi, FNP-C